©1978

 acceptance and showing up at church.
 Jesus said that heathens

 thought they would be saved by vain repetitions.
-It is possible to love the church

 and not be a Christian.
 Church members seem to have all sorts of